dfe-analytical-services/dfeR/data-raw/old_la_codes.md

 ## Step by step guide

-1. Download the three digit local authority code tables from the [Get Information about Schools](https://get-information-schools.service.gov.uk/) (GIAs) website by going to the [Local authority name and associated codes page](https://get-information-schools.service.gov.uk/Guidance/LaNameCodes), scrolling to the bottom and clicking on the 'Download' button.
+1. Download the 'English', 'Welsh' and 'Other' three digit local authority code tables from the [Get Information about Schools](https://get-information-schools.service.gov.uk/) (GIAs) website by going to the [Local authority name and associated codes page](https://get-information-schools.service.gov.uk/Guidance/LaNameCodes), scrolling to the bottom and clicking on the 'Download' button.

     -   Save those tables in the 'data' folder of the dfeR repo.
 This step is temporary.